L05/p5.multiplayer/README.md

 5. Next, run the command `node server.js` to start a *node.js* server.

-6. Open a second terminal window and navigate to the `public` folder within the project directory.

-7. Run `http-server -c-1` to start server.
-This will default to port *8080*.

-8. Open a browser and go to `http://127.0.0.1:8080/host.html`.
+6. Open a browser and go to `http://127.0.0.1:3000/host.html`.
 This will open up a host page.
 Make note of the URL displayed in the bottom left corner of the screen.

-9. Open a second browser and go to the URL displayed on your host page.
-It will look something like `http://127.0.0.1:8080/index.html?=roomId`, where `roomId` is a randomly generated name.
+7. Open a second browser and go to the URL displayed on your host page.
+It will look something like `http://127.0.0.1:3000/?=roomId`, where `roomId` is a randomly generated name.
 This screen will load a controller that let's you control the movement of a colored square on the host page.

-10. (OPTIONAL) The included *node.js* server cleverly lets you specify a custom room ID (think of it as a semi-private game room).
+8. (OPTIONAL) The included *node.js* server cleverly lets you specify a custom room ID (think of it as a semi-private game room).
 You can specify your own room ID by opening a host page using `http://127.0.0.1:8080/host.html?=roomId`, where `roomId` is a string of your choice.

 ## Using the Template Files
 [[Back to top]](#p5multiplayer)